mefellows/respite/README.md

         }
     ]

-### Add Support for ...
+### Mixin some magic...

-Use the following Mixins to enhance your Controllers
+Use the following Mixins to enhance your Routes:

+* Authentication - for standard API Key security for your Routes
-* CachingSupport - to provide automatic Route caching & an ad-hoc Caching DSL within your routes
+* CachingRouteSupport - to provide automatic CRUD & idempotent route caching & a simple caching DSL
+* CachingSupport - for a simple caching DSL on non-RESTy routes
-* MetricSupport - for detailed instrumentation of API calls with its own API + Administration user interface
+* MetricSupport - for automatic & detailed instrumentation and health checks API for your API calls and routes

 ## Roadmap